 Setting up the Chirpy Theme and Jekyll

-I figured a good first post would probably be how I set up this site.
-It was quite a learning experience and took me way longer that I thought due to all the rabbit holes I ventured down that I probably should have avoided.
+I thought a good first post would be how I set up this site.
+It was quite a learning experience and took longer than expected due to all the rabbit holes I ventured down that I probably should have avoided.

 I opted to go the free hosting route because I’m cheap.
 Unfortunately, as with almost everything free, it required quite a bit of work on my end to figure out how to make it work and to make it look nice.
 GitHub Pages and Jekyll seemed to fit pretty much everything I wanted so I chose that stack for my website build.
 This stack satisfies the main requirement, cost, as well as a few other nice features: